Jasonblalack/zyngapoker/Locales.md

 ### Transformation

 Jasy dynamically translates the XML data offered by CLDR into Jasy-enabled projects.
-Based on the current locale the right project is added to the project list and classes inside that project are offered during e.g. dependency calculation.
+Based on the current locale the correct project is added to the project list and classes inside that project are offered during e.g. dependency calculation.

-## Using locales
+## Enabling locales

 To enable locales you have to enable the locales you want to use in your `jasyscript.py`: